MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencesensorreading_onlookerpresence.md

 ## -description

-Gets whether a person other than the primary user is detected.
+Gets whether a person other than the primary user is detected and engaged with the device.

 ## -property-value